 The standard configuration includes two Ethernet 10/100 ports, serial line RS232, RS485, one binary input and one output.
+The device also has two readers for 3 V and 1.8 V SIM cards, which are located on the left panel of the router.
 The router can be equipped with a WiFi module, but this must be part of the initial configuration - it cannot be assembled to the router at some point in the future.
 The router can be provided only in a metal casing.

 Configuration of the router may be done via a password-protected Web interface.
 Web interface provides detailed statistics about the router's activities, signal strength, detailed system log etc. The router supports the creation of VPN tunnels using IPSec, OpenVPN and L2TP to ensure safe communication.
-DHCP, NAT, NAT-T, DynDNS, NTP, VRRP, backup primary connection and many other functions are supported.
+DHCP, NAT, NAT-T, DynDNS, NTP, VRRP, control by SMS, backup primary connection and many other functions are supported.

-The router provides diagnostic functions which include automatically monitoring the PPP connection, automatic restart in case of connection losses, Low Power Mode and a hardware watchdog that monitors the router status.
+The router provides diagnostic functions which include automatically monitoring the PPP connection, automatic restart in case of connection losses, Low Power Mode, and a hardware watchdog that monitors the router status.
 The user may insert Linux scripts which are started on various actions.
 It is possible to create up to four different configurations for the same router.
-These configurations can be switched whenever necessary via Web interface or binary input status.
+These configurations can be switched whenever necessary via Web interface, SMS or binary input status.
 The router can automatically upgrade its configuration and firmware from your central server.
-This allows for mass reconfiguration of numerous routers at the same time.
+This allows for mass reconfiguration of numerous routers at the same time

-The router also supports additional software like R-SeeNet for permanent traffic monitoring of routers or WebAccess/VPN for remote access.
+The router also supports additional software like R-SeeNet for permanent traffic monitoring of routers.